700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 - supported an international telecoms operator through a reciprocal outsourcing arrangement involving the transfer of employees across multiple European jurisdictions.

-Dan’s clients are mainly employers in companies with multiple business units in sectors such as retail, hospitality, healthcare and pharmaceuticals, although he also acts for directors and senior employees.
-Dan acts for international companies, working closely with the in-house labour lawyer of a major US corporation in regard to their UK operations.
+Daniel's clients are mainly employers in companies with multiple business units in sectors such as retail, hospitality, healthcare and pharmaceuticals, although he also acts for directors and senior employees.
+Daniel acts for international companies, working closely with the in-house labour lawyer of a major US corporation in regard to their UK operations.

 - helping to harmonise the employment policies across four pharmaceutical companies for the US parent company;